Argentina 101: What to Know About Argentina Before Coming

 Argentina uses both C & I plugs

-This can be particularly frustrating at times as you’ll need to travel with both.
-In the instances where only one type is available, you’ll be alternating charging your phone, your computer, and anything else needing a charge.
-My advice is to get them before you come so you are prepared.
+This can be particularly frustrating at times, as you’ll need to travel with both.
+In the instances where only one type is available, you’ll be alternating charging your phone, your computer, etc. My advice is to get them before you come so you are prepared.

 in Argentina, look for “retornable” on the bottle